vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 - The backups/restores have started and the old ResticRepository CRs have been created, but the CRs have not been processed.
 In this case, since the new controller doesn't process the old CRs, the backups/restores will wait there until a timeout.
 At present, the timeout is 1 minute.
 - The backups/restores have started and the old ResticRepository CRs have been created and processed.
 In this case, the backup repository has been successfully connected, the backups/restores could finish successfully.

-As shown above, there are complexities for the upgrade case, so users are recommended to uninstall Velero and delete all the resources in the Velero namespace before installing the new release.

 ## Installation
  We will add a new flag "--pod-volume-backup-uploader" during installation.
 The flag has 3 meanings:
  - It indicates PodVolume BR as the default method to protect PV data over other methods, i.e., durable snapshot.
 Therefore, the existing --use-restic option will be replaced